ARTIFICIAL LIFT MONITORING & OPTIMISATION

-Annulus fluid level data was required at frequent intervals during the whole of well life to ensure the well was not pumped off.
-The client required a solution that did not require a wellhead pass-thru, and which desirably did not have a cable strapped to tubing so the tubing string could be snubbed in and out of a live well.
+Annulus fluid level data was required at frequent intervals throughout the well life to ensure the well was not pumped off.
+The client required a solution that did not require a wellhead pass-through and desirably did not have a cable strapped to tubing so the tubing string could be snubbed in and out of a live well.
 Low cost and long life were necessities.

-A single SonicGauge™ Wireless Downhole Gauge was installed at 969mMD transmitting directly to the Surface Data Logger.
-The planned operational life of the gauge was approximately 6 years with data measured and transmitted at 6-hourly intervals.
+A single SonicGauge™ Wireless Downhole Gauge was installed at 969mMD, transmitting directly to the Surface Data Logger.
+The planned operational life of the gauge was approximately six years, with data measured and transmitted at 6-hourly intervals.
 The gauge was powered by 2x C cell batteries.

-The SonicGauge sensor operated faultlessly for 263 days (including during pump shut-in periods), was recovered to surface during a workover and left running for a further 30 days until it was switched off by Acoustic Data for data download and firmware update.
-Total run time was 293 days with the entire data set for the period being recovered.
+The SonicGauge sensor operated faultlessly for 263 days (including during pump shut-in periods).
+It was recovered to surface during a workover and was left running for an additional 30 days until it was switched off for data download and firmware update.
+The total run time was 293 days, with the entire data set for the period being recovered.